ebrake/visav-health-platform/README.md

 ### Backend Server

  1. Ensure Postgres.app is running (Elephant icon in menubar)
- 2. Ensure Node packages are up-to-date with command: `node install`
+ 2. Ensure Node packages are up-to-date with command: `npm install`
  3. Ensure front end app is up-to-date (See HOW TO INSTALL - Front End)
  4. Start server with command: `heroku local -f Procfile.dev`